Okay. This is it. Me time.

-My name is Srinath.
-I went to school and stuff.
-When I got bored of school, I went to work.
-And vice-versa.
-I did that for six years.
 All-encompassing, I am more ordinary than a bag of salted potato chips.
-In early 2017, I decided I need some Fiery Hot Wasabi Hot Sauce to go with life and hence started writing.
+In early 2017, I decided I need some Sriracha in my life and started writing.

-Soon, I got greedy and wanted more.
-Late 2017, I left work to go see some parts of the world with a small backpack.
-It was a mousy version of Into the Wild – I burnt my money differently.
+End of 2017, I left work to go see some parts of the world with a small backpack (not a mistake) and wing-tip shoes (big mistake).
+It was a mousy version of Into the Wild.
+I burnt my money on the London Underground.

 What started as a child’s scribbling pad eventually led to an ability to color within the confines of a boundary.
-That boundary took the form of simple philosophies.
-Less infinite existential who am I, and more confined wisdom in everyday ordinariness.
+That boundary took the form of vague philosophy.
+Less infinite existential who am i’s, and more exploring the confined wisdom in everyday ordinariness.
 Things such as: What can a pigeon teach you about originality?
 How do you make a complete fool of creativity?
 How can Nietzsche and his mustachio help you discover your life’s purpose?
-You see, not exactly the Pacific Ocean of philosophies.
+Like I said, not exactly the Pacific Ocean of philosophies.

-The blog is not a journal.
-The essays written here are for each other, for parts of us that are not so different and still so unique.
 I am complicit in adding to the onslaught of information already out there.
 And I know you have important stuff to do.
-Ergo, I am rigorous about what I put out on the blog.
-Posting once a week gives me enough space to carve out only the most significant part of the labor.
-I hope you find it useful.
+Posting essays a long time after I actually write them gives me enough space to carve out only the most significant part of the self-hatred.

 A blog is not a substitute for books.
-Between the two, spend your one wild and precious life reading the books you like.
-This blog is meant to be a salubrious break, a weekend getaway of reflections; or to go back the chips metaphor, a guilt-free snack; perhaps even a soothing alternative when someone tells you, “I’ll be there in like 3 minutes, or max 4 – surely 5!”
+Especially, not this one.
+Between the two, spend your one wild and precious life reading books.
+This blog is meant to be a salubrious break, a weekend getaway of reflections; or to go back the chips metaphor, a guilt-free snack; perhaps even a perfect alternative when someone tells you, “I’ll be there in like 3 minutes, or max 4 – surely 5!”

-I call it Meditations in honor my favorite emperor, Marcus Aurelius – who regularly reflected in journals he kept for himself.
-A few thousand years later, some awesome person got hold of the journals/invaded his privacy, and decided the writings were too epic to remain private and published them under the title, Meditations.
-Now that I think about it, the emperor maybe quite pissed.
+On the name, meditations: the Roman emperor Marcus Aurelius regularly wrote and reflected in journals he kept for himself.
+A few thousand years before the Internet, someone invaded his privacy, decided his journals were too cool to remain private and published them under the title Meditations.
+Given the book’s popularity, I thought, you know, SEO.

-With that, from the bottom of my heart, Thank you for reading.
+With that, from the bottom of the bore well of my heart, thank you for reading.